 The policy regarding discrimination and sexual harassment as well as the Discrimination Complaint Form is contained in the district's Affirmative Action Plan, available in the Office of Human Resources and Employee Relations.
 Students or employees with complaints of discrimination or sexual harassment should direct them to either the District Compliance Officer at (661) 722-6311 or the Title 9 Officer at (661) 722-6354.
 Copies of the complaint procedure are available from the Office of Human Resources and Employee Relations.
 The Vice President of Human Resources and Employee Relations and the district's Compliance Officer, is the administrator responsible for receiving complaints of discrimination based on age as well as disability, race, religion and sex, including sexual harassment.
 Questions or concerns should be directed to:

-Antelope Valley College Office of Human Resources and Employee Relations 3041 West Avenue K Lancaster, CA 93536-5426 (661) 722-6318 treatment of students include, but are not limited to:
+Antelope Valley College Office of Human Resources and Employee Relations 3041 West Avenue K Lancaster, CA 93536-5426 (661) 722-6318

 Sex Discrimination